US, Russian top diplomats to discuss Ukraine after NATO talks | DW | 01.12.2021

 US Secretary of State Antony Blinken is set to meet Russian Foreign Minister Sergey Lavrov amid worsening tension between Russia and Ukraine, a senior US State Department official said Wednesday.

-The plan for talks on Thursday in Stockholm comes as Ukrainian Foreign Minister Dmytro Kuleba joined the second day of meetings of NATO foreign ministers in the Latvian capital, Riga, Wednesday.
-In an address to lawmakers, President Volodymyr Zelenskyy called again for direct talks to end the conflict.
+In an address to lawmakers, Ukrainian President Volodymyr Zelenskyy called again for direct talks to end the conflict.

 "We must tell the truth that we will not be able to end the war without direct talks with Russia," he said.